colinjamesfirth/smartcolumns/README.md

 Set the maximum number of data columns that can be shown, regardless of how wide the browser window or container.
 Does not count the first column if `maxVisibleColumns` is set to `true`.

+### reEnableAuto
+- Default: false

+Adds an 'Auto' option to the selectable column's header select menu.
+After selecting an option, the column retains that selection if the window resizes.
+If they click the 'Auto' option the column reverts to automatically switching the column.

 ### columnWidthNarrow_rem
 - Default: 5
 - Unit: rem